Golden007-prog/Drugs-Side-Effects-and-Medical-Condition/README.md

 ## 🚀 Project Summary

-**Drugsmed** is a comprehensive data science platform that analyzes drug safety, efficacy, and patient experiences using real-world data from Drugs.com.
+Drugs, Side Effects and Medical Condition is a comprehensive data science platform that analyzes drug safety, efficacy, and patient experiences using real-world data from Drugs.com.
 This project was developed during my **Data Science Internship at Unified Mentor**, implementing a complete end-to-end machine learning workflow, from data collection to interactive dashboards, providing actionable insights for healthcare decision-making.

 ### ✨ Key Highlights
 - 📊 **11MB+ Drug Dataset** - Comprehensive analysis of thousands of drug-condition pairs